 Q. How long does it take for the IRS to issue an Individual Taxpayer Identification Number (ITIN)?A. It may take a few months or longer to obtain an ITIN.

 Q. How do I move or transfer my application to another company or entity?A. Please use our App Transfer Tool to transfer applications between Steamworks partner accounts.
+It can be found under the "Tools" menu on the Steamworks website.
 You will need to be the actual authority of your Steamworks partner account to complete an app transfer.

 Q. Can I set when the new company will start receiving payments?A. Only the initiator can set the effective date which is when payments will begin to the receiving party once the transfer request is approved by Valve.

 Q. Does the receiving party need to be a fully onboarded partner with a Steamworks account?A. Yes, they will need a Steamworks partner account that is fully onboarded.
 They can do this by going through the Steam Direct process and paying the Steam Direct fee if they don't have an account already.